djdrysdale/digital-garden/posts/meditations-in-an-emergency-covid.md

 date: "2020-05-07"
 categories:
   - "trends"
-description: COVID-19 is forcing us to find new stories about our way of being in the world.
+description: "COVID-19 is forcing us to find new stories about our way of being in the world."
 ---

 #### _COVID-19 is forcing us to find new stories about our way of being in the world._